US could be on the cusp of a surge in Covid-19 infections, but vaccinations will limit the damage - KRDO

 Now, as the country inches closer to 30 million reported infections, cases are rising by more than 10% in 14 states this week compared to last week, according to Johns Hopkins University data — with half of those states seeing a rise of more than 20%.

 If Covid-19 cases continue to rise, the mass vaccination of our most vulnerable are likely to limit increases in hospitalizations and deaths.
-People age 65 and older make up more than 80% of all Covid-19 deaths, according to CDC data.
-Yet more than 65% of people 65 and older have had at least one vaccine dose, and 38% are fully vaccinated, which sharply cuts down on the risk of hospitalization and death.
+People age 65 and older make up more than 80% of all Covid-19 deaths, according to Centers for Disease Control and Prevention data.
+Yet 66% of people 65 and older have had at least one vaccine dose, and about 39% are fully vaccinated, which sharply cuts down on the risk of hospitalization and death.

 Dr. Wen still has her concerns, though.